Glossary

 Opening

-Distinct from the Rite’s Opening of the Circuit (Rite §I), which is the gathering’s opening ritual.
-The Sacred Practice Opening concerns the relationship between a practitioner and a specific device.
-The Renewal is its reciprocal — the periodic re-act with a long-held device.
+Distinct from the Rite’s Opening of the Circuit (Rite §I), which opens a gathering.
+The Sacred Practice Opening concerns one practitioner and one device.
+The Renewal is its echo: the same act, repeated with a device long held.

 See: Codex §VI.
 See also: Renewal, Sacred Practices.